Online Golf Lessons & Video Golf Swing Analysis

 Include a short description of what you would like Herman to look at for your lesson.
 Just give a brief explanation of what you struggle with, what you are working on, shot patterns (left, right, hi, lo, etc.) typical scores, how long you have played, any physical limitations you may have and which hand is your dominant hand. (i.e. Are you right-handed but playing left-handed golf or vice versa?)

 Please indicate if you want Herman’s return lesson video as a private Youtube video link or if you want the full video sent as an attachment to email.
 Note that a 10 – 15-minute video will be roughly 15 -25 MB in size.
-Normal turnaround for online lessons is 5-7 days.
+Normal turnaround for online lessons is one week but is also dependent on the number of customers already inline.